 Claim denials create a substantial amount of revenue leakage for healthcare providers.
 Similarly, the increasing denial rates constitute revenue losses and need immediate attention.
 The studies show that healthcare providers do not resubmit 65% of the denied claims.
-Therefore, effective denials management is the solution to all the problems related to lost revenues.
+Therefore, effective denial management is the solution to all the problems related to lost revenues.
 Tackling this issue proactively and resubmitting the claims accurately can save providers from losing their money.

 Root Causes of Claim Denials

-The process of claim processing is undoubtedly complex and it needs special attention from the medical coding team.
+- The process of claim processing is undoubtedly complex, and it needs special attention from the medical coding team.
 Incorrect codes lead to denials and increase the AR backlog.
 As a result, medical practices face revenue leakages.

 Strategies of Effective Denials Management

 Implementing an effective strategy that works is crucial to minimize the effects of claim rejections.
 Healthcare providers should focus on a proactive approach rather than spending time and resources on resubmissions.
 So, let’s look into some strategies and best practices to prevent denials in medical billing process.

 - Identify the areas which require immediate attention and find causes that affect the revenue cycle adversely.